defiprime/defiprime1/collections/_posts/2019-09-01-Lending-stablecoins-with-defi.md

 ### Update: January, 1, 2020

-Lending APR for DAI have flipped SAI rates, so this month I'll convert SAI to DAI on Fulcrum and Compound.
+Lending APR for DAI has flipped SAI rates, so this month I'll convert SAI to DAI on Fulcrum and Compound.
+The dYdX already had converted SAI to DAI in a [centralized manner](https://twitter.com/dydxprotocol/status/1201589948266229765), so no extra steps from the user required.

 January updates for each platform as follows: